 With seven million people passing through TSA checkpoints over Memorial Day Weekend, it’s safe to say that travel is back.
 And if you’re looking for new and exciting reasons to explore destinations around America, this spring saw a stellar new crop of hotels pop up around the country, giving us everything from a converted seminary to a field of Airstreams to explore.
-Read on for 10 of the coolest new hotels to open this spring.
+Read on for the 10 best new hotels of 2021, so far.

 Hyatt Centric Beale Street (Memphis, Tenn.)

 Hard to believe, but Memphis’ most famous musical boulevard has never had its own full-service hotel.
 That all changed this spring with the opening of the sparkling new Hyatt Centric Beale Street.
 The 227-room hotel stands as an LED-lit beacon at the end of this historic stretch of blues and neon, and gives visitors a convenient place to roll back after a long night of music.
 The hotel keeps the musical vibe going inside, with a sprawling pool deck stage where local acts perform among cabanas and cold drinks.
 There’s also an on-site whiskey bar — Beck & Call — with plenty of local whiskey and rooftop views over the Mississippi.